-Although the school has a nominated lead for the governing body Bridget Wolfe,Matt Patterson all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+Although the school has a nominated lead for the governing body (Matt Patterson), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.

-Safe Working Practice
+Safer Working Practice

-All members of staff are required to work within clear guidelines on Safe Working Practice / the school’s Codeschool of Conduct.
+All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school behaviour policy/code of conduct.

-Staff should be aware of the school’s Behaviour Managementschool and Physical Intervention Policies, and any physical interventions must be in line with agreed policy and procedures.
+Staff will be made aware of the school behaviour management and physical intervention policies, and any physical interventions/use of reasonable force must be in line with agreed policy and procedures and national guidance.

-Staff should be particularly aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should adhere to the school’s online safety andschool Acceptable Use policies
+All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant school policies including staff behaviour policy, Acceptable Use Policies, and Social Media.

 Staff Supervision and Support